raspberrypilearning/grow-a-tree/en/step_3.md

 Currently, when the Tree sprite reaches the edge of the stage area is stops growing.

 --- task ---
-+ Add a new block of code to make something more interesting happen.
++ Add a new block of code to make something interesting happen.

-How about the tree produces an apple?
++ How about the tree produces an apple when it grows big enough?
 ```blocks3
 +if (touching [edge v] ? ::sensing) then ::control
 			say [You did it!
 Stand on one leg to make it harder and click the green flag to play again.] for (2) seconds ::looks